nuxt/scripts/docs/content/scripts/ads/google-adsense.md

 </template>
 ```

+### Component API

+See the [Facade Component API](/docs/guides/facade-components#facade-components-api) for full props, events, and slots.

 ### Props

 The `ScriptGoogleAdsense` component supports all props that Google Adsense supports on the `<ins>` tag.
 See the [Ad tags documentation](https://developers.google.com/adsense/platforms/transparent/ad-tags) for more information.